Things to Know About JetBlue Vacations – Vacation Packages which Include Hotel, Airfare, and Rental Cars, all purchased through Jetblue.

 Anyone who reads this blog regularly or follows me on Instagram will know that I am a big fan of JetBlue.
 As the airline with the most domestic departures out of Boston’s Logan International Airport, JetBlue almost always has a great flight option for my destination.
-When we book a family vacation to a destination serviced by JetBlue, I usually look at JetBlue Getaways – vacation packages that include hotel, airfare, and (sometimes) rental cars.
-You can definitely save a lot of money by booking a JetBlue vacation package – here are 5 things to know.
+In fact, I often choose my vacation destinations based upon the best JetBlue destinations offered from Boston.

 How JetBlue Vacations Works

 When you book a JetBlue Vacations package, you will pay for and receive a hotel package along with your flight.
 You also have the option of adding car rentals if your destination has them available as well as excursions and activities.

 It isn’t a guided tour – you are still on your own for your travel, including your travel expenses.
 It’s also not an all inclusive vacation unless of course, you are booking an all-inclusive resort as part of your JetBlue vacation.

 The JetBlue flight is exactly like a flight you’d book on your own, and the hotel room is just like a hotel you’d book on your own.
 When you book your hotel, you’ll find lots of options including independent hotels and hotels from the most popular hotel chains.

 We’ve booked several and had always had a great travel experience.
 Here’s an overview of where we’ve traveled with JetBlue Vacations: